254In61/ocp4-on-aws/README.md

    - Transfer the 3 files downloaded in step 3 from your ~/Downloads to this EC2 instance $HOME directory ** Do some chatGPT search here :) :) ***
    - Clone down this git repository : $ git clone -b develop https://github.com/254In61/ocpv4-on-aws.git

 4. Set these enviromental variables which the ansible playbooks will consume.
+   - touch $HOME/env-vars
-   - Create env-vars on your $HOME and put in the details found in sample-env-vars
+   - Put in the details found in sample-env-vars
-   - Update sample-env-vars file from line 3-8.
-   - ** RHCOS AMI ID is Obtained from the list here : https://docs.openshift.com/container-platform/4.14/installing/installing_aws/ (Chapter 2.1.10)
    - Set the environmental variables of the EC2 $ source $HOME/env-vars

 5. Start the ssh agent : $ eval $(ssh-agent)